I think my relationship might be unhealthy or emotionally unfulfilling.

 Let’s break this down from another angle

-You’re not happy, but things aren’t bad, so you make excuses to justify staying.
-You convince yourself things will get better when ____ (you move in together, get married, relocate, change jobs, etc.) After all, you don’t want to lose your partner and everything they provide.
-You don’t want to let go of the future you’ve imagined.
+You’re not happy, but things aren’t bad, so you find reasons to stay.
+You tell yourself it’ll get better when you move in, get married, relocate, or change jobs.
+You don’t want to lose your partner or the future you imagined.

 These are tough pills to swallow.